cambiatus/backend/README.md

 ## General Information

-Welcome to the Application that serves as one of the backends for the Cambiatus Ecosystem, One of the backends since this is the one that contains the data in a manner than is easy to index and search.
+Welcome to the Application that serves as one of the backends for the Cambiatus Ecosystem.
+One of the backend since this is the one that contains the data in a manner than is easy to index and search.

 In the context of the diagram below which is a high level view of how the data flows in our application this application serves as the datastore using a Postgres db and as the API using Phoenix running a Graphql Server